MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ::: zone pivot="programming-language-python"
 Once the kernel has been configured, we then retrieve the chat completion service for later use.

+> [!Note]
+> In Python, you don't need to explicitly build the kernel.
+Instead, you can access the services directly from the kernel object.

 ```python
 chat_completion : AzureChatCompletion = kernel.get_service(type=ChatCompletionClientBase)
 ```
 ::: zone-end

 ### 6) Add plugins
 With plugins, can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.
 In the above example, we added a plugin that allows the AI agent to interact with a light bulb.
 Below, we'll show you how to create this plugin.

 #### Create a native plugin